MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-change-emergency-location-user.md

 # Assign or change an emergency location for a user

-An emergency location needs to be assigned to each phone number or user.
+**Regardless of the [PSTN connectivity option](pstn-connectivity.md) you choose--Microsoft Calling Plans, Operator Connect, or Direct Routing--an emergency location needs to be assigned to each phone number or user.**

-**There are some differences in how you manage emergency locations depending on whether you are using Microsoft Calling Plans, Operator Connect, or Direct Routing for your PSTN connectivity.
+**However, depending on your PSTN connectivity option, how you manage and assign emergency locations may vary.
 For more information, see [Manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).**

+**This article describes how to assign or change an emergency location for a user.**

 **This article applies to Calling Plans and Operator Connect.**